► The best driving games you can buy in 2018

-From the sound, to the graphics – and now the content – there simply isn’t a racing game on the PS4 that offers as much as GT Sport.
-Unlike other games, there's also a fantastic community too, so if you're after car chat, unofficial homemade liveries of your favourite teams, or a forum to show your best driving, you'll find it here.
+Unlike other games, there's also a fantastic multiplayer focus and community, so if you're after well-behaved online racing, homemade liveries for your favourite cars, or a forum to show your best driving – you'll find it here.
 If you’ve got a PS4 and you love cars, this is a game you should probably own – and if you've got a PS4 Pro, it's a no-brainer.

 Read our FULL review of GT Sport here

 Project Cars 2 (PS4 and Xbox One)

 Following close behind GT Sport, Project Cars 2 is another impressive racing game.
 Although it might lack the polish of Gran Turismo Sport, Project Cars 2 has a wide range of cars on offer – from old-school BMWs, to classics like the famous Toyota GT One.
 If you’re a fan of modern-classic racers, this a game you need to buy.

 Just like GT Sport, Project Cars 2 also lets you loose on a good range of tracks and there’s also a decent choice of single-player and multiplayer content, too.